Monday Open Access Clinic (Mornings only)

-Doctors will be calling patients in according to arrival time.
+Doctors and the Acute Illness Team will be calling patients in to be seen according to arrival time.

-We cannot guarantee which doctor you will see or how long you will have to wait but can ensure that you will be seen.
+We cannot guarantee which clinician you will see or how long you will have to wait but can ensure that you will be seen.

 Please note that this clinic is being held only on a Monday morning.

-Where Monday is a Bank Holiday, this clinic will be held on a Tuesday morning instead.
+Where Monday falls on a Bank Holiday, this clinic will be held on a Tuesday morning instead.

 New Service: Primary Care Practitioner Team - Acute Illness Clinic

-Our Primary Care Practitioner (PCP), Steven works alongside the duty doctor every day running the 'Acute Illness Clinic'.
+Our Primary Care Practitioners (PCP), Steven and Rob work alongside the duty doctor every day running the 'Acute Illness Clinic'.
 They are experienced clinicians specifically trained to assess a patient's condition and offer appropriate advice and treatment to any patients aged over 6 months old.
 They are also able to visit patients at home should their condition prevent them from leaving their home.

 Our PCP can be seen 'on the day' by ringing the appointments line - the receptionist will check that a patient's condition is suitable to be assessed by a PCP and will offer the patient a booked appointment time.
 The duty doctor will still be available should the PCP feel that GP input is necessary.